 LSU could soon be able to directly pay its athletes pending a judge's ruling on ongoing settlement

-BATON ROUGE — Power Four schools, such as LSU, may soon be able to directly pay their student-athletes as a complicated settlement between the NCAA and the U.S. House of Representatives nears a decision.
+BATON ROUGE — LSU and other Power Four Conference schools may soon be able to directly pay their student-athletes as a complicated settlement involving the NCAA nears a decision.

 If the agreement is approved, it could change the very structure of college sports.